Ingredients

 Dutch oven instructions

 Heat olive oil and unsalted butter over medium heat in a large soup pot or Dutch oven.
-Add onion, cloves, garlic, and sliced leeks.
+Add cloves, garlic, and sliced leeks.
 Cook gently until soft and fragrant, stirring often so the vegetables do not brown.
 Add the potatoes and stir to coat in the butter and oil.
 Pour in the chicken broth and add bay leaves, salt, and black pepper.

 Slow cooker instructions